6aohk/elkPROJ/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into the Jump Box and follow the steps below:
 - Copy the filebeat.yml file to /etc/ansible/roles
 - Update the configuration file with changes to the IP address for the Kibana/elasticsearch hosts
 - Create new ansible-playbook (filebeat-playbook.yml) that properly installs the filebeat.yml files
 - Run filebeat-playbook.yml and go to ELK-Server to see if installation is successful.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._